Body Piercing Aftercare

 - Low or unknown quality jewellery can irritate, prolong healing, and worsen metal allergies.

-- Avoid undue trauma such as friction from clothing, excessive motion of the area, playing with the jewellery, and vigorous cleaning.
+- Avoid undue trauma such as excessive motion of the area, playing with the jewellery, and vigorous cleaning.
 These activities can cause the formation of unsightly and uncomfortable scar tissue, migration, prolonged healing, and other complications.

 - Unsanitary items including: ear buds, unwashed pillow cases, peoples bodily fluids, etc, coming into contact with your new piercing increases the risk of infection.